ionghitun/projects/README.md

 - to go inside container from console: `docker exec -it <container-name> bash`
-- ANY folders or files created inside container from commands like `composer create-project` or `npx create-react-app` will be added to `www-data:www-data` user and group inside container, but they will match ID and GROUP ID of the user and group that owns project folder.
+- ANY folders or files created inside container from commands like `composer create-project` or `npx create-react-app` will be added to `www-data:www-data` user and group inside container, but they will match ID and GROUP ID of the user and group that owns project folder, and you can edit them from outside wsl using any editor.

 _Happy Coding_